tabsdata/tutorials/t01_csv_pub_sub/README.md

 <img src="./assets/list_function_both.png" alt="List both functions" height="150">

-This should confirm that the `subscribe_customers` has been registered within the collection `CUSTOMERS`.
+This output confirms that the `subscribe_customers` has been registered within the collection `CUSTOMERS`.

 ### 3.2 Triggering the subscriber for the first time